rkhleics/wagtailmodeladmin/README.md

 Or if that doesn't fit your structure, you can override the `get_index_template` method on your class.
 Similar override functions can be found for all of the views provided by this app.

-### Want to add your own CSS or Javascript?

-If you're familiar with extending class methods, you should find it easy to extend the `get_list_view_media` and `get_add_view_media` (PageModelAdmin only) methods on your class to provide your own Media class.
-If you're unfamiliar with using Media classes, the following Django docs article should help: https://docs.djangoproject.com/en/1.8/topics/forms/media/#media-as-a-dynamic-property

-### Want to add extra things to the context?

-If you're familiar with extending class methods, this is easy to achieve by extending the `get_base_context_data`, `get_list_view_context_data` and `get_add_view_context_data` methods on your class.

 ## Notes

 - For a list of available icons that can be used, you can enable Wagtail's Styleguide (http://docs.wagtail.io/en/latest/contributing/styleguide.html), and view the page it creates in the CMS for you.
 The list of icons can be found toward the bottom of the page.

-## To-do

-- Use SASS for additional styles, rather than plain old CSS